davidleiti/Monumental/README.md

 #### 4.1.3 Definitions

-Beacon : Geographic location represented by its coordinates in the Geographic coordi- nate system specified as a pair of latitude and longitude values.
+Beacon : Geographic location represented by its coordinates in the Geographic coordinate system specified as a pair of latitude and longitude values.
 Geo-fence : A circular region set up around a beacon with its size given as the radius starting from the center point i.e. the coordinates of the beacon.